Amylase is widely employed as a marker of acute pancreatitis and a significant elevation is diagnostic.

 Causes of hypoamylasaemia

-Hypoamylasaemia was seen in 5% of samples tested for amylase over a one-year period in a recently-published study from a large academic centre in London in the UK 7.
+Hypoamylasaemia was seen in 5% of samples tested for amylase over a one-year period in a recently-published study from a large academic center in London in the UK 7.

 - functionally-absent pancreas